 TPCast wireless adapter for Vive

 Yes, wireless VR - good wireless VR - is already here, and made possible on the Vive with an adapter called TPCast.
-Launched quietly in China last year, the accessory will be rolling out to the rest of the world in Q2 2017, giving the Vive a new level of freedom - and thus immersion.
+While it quietly launched in China last year, the accessory has been delayed in the rest of the world.
+Originally, it was set to roll out in Q2 2017, but that has passed.
+When it does eventually release, it'll give Vive a new level of freedom - and thus immersion.

 It adds less than two milliseconds of latency, meaning it's unnoticeably different to the tethered experience, but you'll only get between 90 and 120 minutes of gameplay before needing a recharge.
 However, there will be a longer-lasting version of the battery available too, should you prefer to cough up a little more for it.